egzumer/uv-k5-firmware-custom/README.md

 But, they are nice toys for the price, fun to play with.

+## Customize welcome image

+You can set welcome image instead text message or battery voltage something.

+1. Open welcome-image.html in web browser and process image to what you like
+2. Copy the text in "Buffer" field
+3. Replace the value of the variable "all" in ui/welcome.c where the line starts with "uint8_t all[8][128]"

 ## User customization

 You can customize the firmware by enabling/disabling various compile options, this allows